 “The feedback I got from some very excited students was that they could hear everything, they really like it, and are hoping to have more sounds in the future,” Donovan said.

-As restrictions eased, Donovan relied on the CORE when guiding small groups of 3rd-year students through the simulation lab.
+As restrictions eased, Donovan relied on the CORE when guiding small groups of third-year students through the simulation lab.

 “What I tell them to do is bring their phones and their earbuds, and I can livestream sounds at the bedside.
 I show them what normal physiology sounds like, and then what wheezing or crackles sound like.
 We’re able to walk through the pathophysiology for each of those sounds and I can be sure that they’re hearing what I need them to hear, instead of just nodding their heads.”